Why most business ideas fail (and how to fix yours)

 Market proof is the boring cousin of urgency.
 It asks one question.
 Have humans who look like your buyer ever paid actual money for a worse version of this thing?
 If yes, the market is real.
 If no, you are guessing.
 Founders confuse market proof with TAM.
 TAM is a slide.
 Market proof is a bank statement.

-Concrete example.Quibi raised $1.75B for short-form premium video on phones.
+Concrete exampleQuibi raised $1.75B for short-form premium video on phones.
 The TAM slide was glorious.
 The market proof was zero.
 No human had ever paid a subscription to watch ten-minute scripted dramas on a commute.
-YouTube Shorts and TikTok had proved short-form attention, but those were free.
 The behaviour of paying for premium short-form on a phone had never happened.
-It still hasn't.
-The idea wasn't crazy.
-It just had no proof underneath.
+The idea had no proof underneath.

-Diagnostic question.“Name three companies, with prices on their website, that already make money solving roughly this problem for roughly this buyer.”
+Diagnostic question“Name three companies, with prices on their website, that already make money solving roughly this problem for roughly this buyer.”
 You should be able to do this in five minutes using only Google.
-If you can't, either the market is too new (rare) or the market doesn't exist (common).

-The fix.Find the closest paid analogue and build the version that's 10x better on a single dimension your target buyer cares about.
-The closest analogue tells you the market is real.
-The 10x angle tells you why buyers will switch.
-If you genuinely cannot find any analogue, walk away.
-Pure greenfield is a venture-scale gamble, not a solo-founder one.
+The fixFind the closest paid analogue and build the opportunity that's 10x better on a single dimension your target buyer cares about.
+The analogue tells you the market is real; the 10x angle tells you why they will switch.
 The YC Requests for Startups list is useful here because every category on it has a competitive map you can borrow.

 Too slow to revenue (Revenue Speed)

 Money in the door is not just nice.
 It's the only honest signal that the previous three failure modes are all green.
 If you can't see a path to first paid customer inside 60 days, something else is wrong, you just haven't named it yet.
 Slow revenue is the symptom.
-Buyer urgency, market proof, or solo execution is usually the disease.
+Buyer urgency, market proof, or weak distribution is usually the disease.

-Concrete example.Marketplace ideas are the classic offender.
+Concrete exampleMarketplace ideas are the classic offender.
 “An Uber for [X]” with two-sided liquidity needs both sides bootstrapped before either side gets value.
-A solo founder building a marketplace looks at month nine and realises they have 200 supply-side signups, 12 demand-side signups, and zero transactions.
-Compare that to the same founder building a $49/month tool that solves one supplier's spreadsheet pain.
-First customer in week two, $500 MRR by month two, real feedback in real time.
+A solo founder looks at month nine and has 200 supply-side signups, 12 demand-side signups, and zero transactions.
+Compare that to a $49/month tool that solves one supplier's spreadsheet pain: first customer in week two, real feedback in real time.

-The fix.Find the wedge inside the bigger vision.
-The wedge is the smallest valuable thing you can charge for in week one without breaking your final story.
-Stripe started as “seven lines of code to take a payment”, not “global financial infrastructure”.
-Notion started as a block-based note-taker, not a workspace operating system.
+The fixFind the wedge inside the bigger vision.
+The wedge is the smallest valuable thing you can charge for in week one.
+Stripe started as “seven lines of code to take a payment”, not global infrastructure.
+Notion started as a note-taker.
 Pick the wedge.
 Charge for it on day one.
 Read the section on a 30-day plan in our startup ideas hub for the exact cadence.

 No defensibility (Defensibility)